Etsuna/GrandiaRandomizer/Resources/ReadMe.txt

 1. Copy the "GrandiaRandomizer" folder to the "\Steam\steamapps\common\GRANDIA HD Remaster\" folder.
 2. Enter the "GrandiaRandomizer" folder.
 3. Run "GrandiaRandomizer.exe".
-4. Choose your language and choose if you want to randomize the Mana Eggs.
+4. Choose your language and choose if you want to randomize the Mana Eggs and initial equipments.
 The DebugMenu is not necessary (and it is cheating).
 5. Click “Randomizer” to create random files.
 6. Wait for the popup at the bottom right of the screen.
 7. You can check the SpoilerLog in the GrandiaRandomizer / SpoilerLog / SpoilerLog.csv folder.